-I am currently pursuing my Ph.D. in American Studies with an emphasis in Folklore at Penn State University.
+I hold a Ph.D. in American Studies with an emphasis in Folklore, Ethnography, and Ethnicity and Religion at Penn State University.
 If, for some reason, you cannot get enough of me pontificating about North American folk magic and folklore on our show, I’ve also been on a couple of other shows, listed below.

 - Infinite Beliefs – Episode 5 [Folk Spirituality]

 - Down at the Crossroads – Episode 63 [Witchcraft and Krampus]

 - The Witches’ View Podcast – Nov.
 2015 [Magical Cleaning]

 - Inciting A Riot – Episode 49 [Inciting a Diasporic Riot]